Sunday, September 29, 2024

 The flaky NVME USB adapter was most the evil part, because it made both the Raspberry Pi 5 and the NVME SSD drive look suspect.
 That made me nervous about doing the tricky into-the-case install once the Argon 40 NVME cases arrived.
 However, the internal case installations are reliable.

-The NVME SSD speed is ~4 times a Raspberry Pi 4 with M.2 SATA SSD drives connected via USB, and ~ 1/8 the performance of my Mac Studio (which was ten times the cost).
+The Raspberry Pi 5 with the NVME SSD speed is ~4 times as fast as a Raspberry Pi 4 with M.2 SATA SSD drives connected via USB, and ~ 1/8 the performance of my Mac Studio (which was ten times the cost).

-Now I just figure out what to do with the various spare hardware I ordered during the adventure ...
+Now I just need to figure out what to do with the various spare hardware I ordered during the adventure ...

 Pro tip